yoyoconnor/apcsTetrisLab/README.md

 # * * *

-# *TODO (pair programming):* Piece's pieceRow method
+# *TODO (pair programming):* Piece's toString and pieceRow method

-Next, implement the pieceRow and toString methods.
+Next, implement the toString and pieceRow methods.
 Tips for implementing the transformations are denoted by "TODO" comments.

 # *MILESTONE 2:* JPieceTest with Rotations

 You should be able to load and compute all the piece rotations and see that it's working correctly through JPieceTest.
-Do not continue until the window when you run the main method of JPieceTest looks exactly like the below one.
+Do not continue until the window when you run the main method of JPieceTest looks exactly like the below screenshot.
 In addition, the attributes of each piece will be printed to the terminal.
 Inspect these when debugging your code.
 Ask for help as needed.

 ![image alt text](image_6.png)